-Oregon residents assemble 10k masks for health-care workers
+Oregon residents assemble 11k masks for health-care workers

 So many cars lined up to receive the kits that a traffic jam ensued.
 People had to be turned away because the response was so great.
 All the kits — with enough material to make around 10,000 masks — were handed out the first day.

 The people returned home and began assembling the blue masks using cutting boards and sewing machines.
 Then they began dropping them off this week.
-By Friday, the last day for dropoff, 10,942 assembled masks had been delivered.
+By Friday, the last day for dropoff, 10,942 assembled masks had been delivered, said Elijah Tanner, a Salem Health spokesman.

-“It’s incredible to see the community come together and put in their time and effort to protect our health care workers during this time,” said Elijah Tanner, a Salem Health spokesman.
+“It’s incredible to see the community come together and put in their time and effort to protect our health care workers during this time,” Tanner said.

 The Oregon Health Authority reported Friday that a 71-year-old man from Polk County who had underlying medical conditions has died, raising the state’s death toll to 22.